Hennala

-Hennala is a district in the city of Lahti, Finland.
+Hennala (/fi/) is a district in the city of Lahti, Finland.
 It is known of the Stora Enso packaging factory and the former Hennala Garrison which also worked as a concentration camp after the 1918 Finnish Civil War.

 Together with the garrisons in Riihimäki, Dragsvik and Hämeenlinna, Hennala is one of the best preserved examples of the Russian military architecture in Finland.
 It is listed as one of the Cultural environments of national significance by the Finnish National Board of Antiquities.

 The combined population of the statistical areas of Hennala and Tornator, corresponding to the area of the district of Hennala, was 2,363 in 2019.